Search for a Gravitational-Wave Background from Sound Speed Resonance from Advanced LIGO and Advanced Virgo's First Three Observing Runs: SGWB from SSR

 Let us focus on the first resonance band, corresponding to $n = 1$, as a representative example.
 At the onset of resonance, we initialize the value of $u_k$ to the Bunch-Davies vacuum, given by $u_k(\tau_0)=e^{-i k \tau_0}/ \sqrt{2k}$.
 For modes lying outside the resonance bands, $u_k$ remains nearly constant within the Hubble radius.
 In contrast, for modes within the resonance bands, the evolution of $u_k$ inside the Hubble radius can be characterized by the following expression:

 This exponential behavior leads to a significant amplification of the perturbation modes within the resonance bands.
-Utilizing the relation $u \equiv z \zeta$ and Equation \eqref{eq:uk_tau}, we can approximate the evolution of the comoving curvature perturbation for the $k_*$ mode as follows:
+Utilizing the relation $u \equiv z \zeta$ and \Eq{eq:uk_tau}, we can approximate the evolution of the comoving curvature perturbation for the $k_*$ mode as follows:

 This approximation is valid within the Hubble radius, where the initial value of the curvature perturbation, $\zeta_{k_*}(\tau_0) = -H \tau_0 /\sqrt{4 \epsilon k_*}$, is determined by the Bunch-Davies vacuum.
 As the mode crosses the Hubble radius at $\tau_*=-1/k_*$, the amplitude is significantly enhanced, reaching a value of